Sonya-7/DS_Capstone-IBM-/README.md

 - To relate findings to stakeholders

 ## Business metric
-Classification accuracy - number of correct prediction divided by the total number of prediction defined as:
+Classification accuracy: number of correct prediction divided by the total number of prediction defined as:

 $$ Accuracy  =  \frac{TP+TN} {TP+FP+TN+FN} $$